 Image quality is another thing to consider.
 That’s why having a good contrast is much needed.
 VA panels have a large dynamic range and the contrast is great, but IPS monitors have the best viewing angles.
 You will expect a realistic and significant reflection with an IPS.

-If you’re a gamer, it is best that you consider speed and that means high refresh rates about 144Hz or more.
+If you’re a gamer, it is best that you consider the speed and that means high refresh rates of about 144Hz or more.
 Also, you consider the lowest response time and input lag.
 You will need lower pixel density and without extended color or HDR.
 Add it with FreeSync or G-Sync.
 It is also important to consider things like strong image quality and pixel density.
 The size of the monitor also matters.
 Take a 27” is an ideal size if you want an easy catch of every detail of the game.
 However, if your game is all about the story that requires fancy imagination, then, a bigger screen is of course preferable but don’t forget to consider the capabilities of your graphics card too.

 Overdrive and motion blur reduction are available in most gaming monitors.
 The overdrive reduces ghosting by speeding the rate at which pixels transition through higher voltages.
-The pixel reaches that level quickly and then changes for the next frame before voltage gets too high.
+The pixel reaches that level quickly and then changes for the next frame before the voltage gets too high.
 You can test the overdrive of your monitor by using the BlurBusters UFO test.
-On the other hand, ultra low motion blur (ULMB) or motion blur reduction, maintains motion resolution when on-screen action heightens.
+On the other hand, ultra-low motion blur (ULMB) or motion blur reduction, maintains motion resolution when on-screen action heightens.
 This also reduces overall brightness.
 However, you can’t use motion blur reduction and G-Sync or FreeSync at the same time.
 Gamers should choose adaptive refresh every time.
-You don’t need any motion blur reduction for fast graphics card running at 60 fps and higher with G-Sync or FreeSync.
+You don’t need any motion blur reduction for fast graphics cards running at 60 fps and higher with G-Sync or FreeSync.

-If you use the monitor for professional work in work, web designing, photography, game or digital designing and editing that requires precise color control then you must have calibration options like the on-screen display (OSD) and software.
+If you use the monitor for professional work in work, web designing, photography, game or digital designing, and editing that requires precise color control then you must have calibration options like the on-screen display (OSD) and software.
 Your monitor must be equipped in running programs like Adobe Photoshop.
 Choose also a monitor that is certified as color accurate though it will be a bit costly though and of course choose the monitor that has flicker-free features because I would assume that you would be working for hours just to get things done.

 And you thought choosing a monitor is that easy!
-Just like purchasing any essential things in life, you have to give it a careful thought.
-The most important thing is that your monitor will serve its purpose be it for work, entertainment or general use.
+Just like purchasing any essential things in life, you have to give it careful thought.
+The most important thing is that your monitor will serve its purpose be it for work, entertainment, or general use.
 Moreover, you need to consult on your financial capacity.
 You don’t need to have all the features that can cost you a lot when in fact all you just need is a simple monitor for simple tasks.
 However, if you really need an extraordinary monitor to satisfy your cravings for gaming most especially, then you know now what to choose.
 Speed is the key and good image quality.

-I hope we have helped you in any way as to choosing the ultimate monitor for you.
-If you think I missed out something here, it would be my pleasure if you click on the comment below and share what you know on this matter.
+I hope we have helped you in any way to choosing the ultimate monitor for you.
+If you think I missed out on something here, it would be my pleasure if you click on the comment below and share what you know on this matter.
 Thank you and remember, choose wisely!